Step 1: Determine whether the association between the response and the terms is statistically significant

 Step 2: Determine how well the model fits your data

-To determine how well the model fits the data, examine the log-likelihood and the measures of association.
+To determine how well the model fits the data, examine the log-likelihood.
 Larger values of the log-likelihood indicate a better fit to the data.
 Because log-likelihood values are negative, the closer to 0, the larger the value.
 The log-likelihood depends on the sample data, so you cannot use the log-likelihood to compare models from different data sets.

 The log-likelihood cannot decrease when you add terms to a model.
 For example, a model with 5 terms has higher log-likelihood than any of the 4-term models you can make with the same terms.
 Therefore, log-likelihood is most useful when you compare models of the same size.
 To make decisions about individual terms, you usually look at the p-values for the term in the different logits.